Zimbabwean president escapes injury ‘by inches’ in blast attack

 “It sounded just like gunfire,” said spokesman George Charamba on Saturday.
 “It appears to be an explosive device.”

-The attack on Mnangagwa came after a blast on Saturday at a rally in Ethiopia’s capital Addis Ababa, only minutes after Prime Minister Abiy Ahmed had addressed tens of thousands of supporters on Saturday.
+The attack on Mr Mnangagwa came after a blast on Saturday at a rally in Ethiopia’s capital Addis Ababa, only minutes after prime minister Abiy Ahmed had addressed tens of thousands of supporters on Saturday.

 Several people were injured in the Zimbabwe explosion – including two vice-presidents and a minister – and have been taken to hospital, the state-owned Herald newspaper reported on its website.

 The area around the stage has been cordoned off and evidence is being collected, the Harare-based Herald said, describing the blast as an attempt on the president’s life.
-Mnangagwa has had multiple attempts on his life, it cited Charamba as saying.
+Mr Mnangagwa has had multiple attempts on his life, it cited Mr Charamba as saying. – Bloomberg